 Brookville home prices are not only among the most expensive in New York, but Brookville real estate also consistently ranks among the most expensive in America.

-Brookville is a decidedly white-collar village, with fully 95.66% of the workforce employed in white-collar jobs, well above the national average.
+Brookville is a decidedly white-collar village, with fully 96.67% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Brookville is a village of professionals, managers, and sales and office workers.
-There are especially a lot of people living in Brookville who work in management occupations (19.76%), sales jobs (11.96%), and healthcare (11.96%).
+There are especially a lot of people living in Brookville who work in management occupations (22.40%), teaching (18.60%), and sales jobs (10.93%).

-One interesting thing about the economy is that relatively large numbers of people worked from their home: 12.94% of the workforce.
-While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
+A relatively large number of people in Brookville telecommute to their jobs.
+Overall, about 17.54% of the workforce works from home.
+While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

-Brookville is a good choice for families with children because of several factors.
-Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
-The village’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
-Many people own their own single-family homes, providing areas for children to play and stability in the community.
-Finally, Brookville’s overall crime rate is lower than average for the country.
+Because of many things, Brookville is a great place for families with children to consider.
+First of all, many other families with children live here, making Brookville a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
+The village’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
+With regard to real estate, Brookville has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
+Finally, Brookville’s overall crime rate ranks among the lowest in the country, making it one of the safest places to raise a family.

 In Brookville, a lot of people use the train to get to work every day though Brookville is a relatively small village.
 Those that ride the train are primarily traveling out of town to good jobs in other cities.